Homotopical interpretation of link invariants from finite quandles: Proof of Theorem

 \section{Proof of Theorem \ref{theorem}}

 This section proves Theorem \ref{theorem}.
 Since the proof is ad hoc, the hasty reader may read only the outline in \S \ref{SS3j3out} and skip the details in other subsections.
-In \S \ref{vanishc} we state a $t_X $-vanishing theorem following the outline.
-In \S \ref{SScon32} we observe some properties of quandle coverings since they play a key role in the proof.
-In \S \ref{SS4j3out}, we will investigate the homomorphism $\Theta_X$ in terms of relative bordism groups, and complete the proof.
+Following the outline, Section \ref{vanishes} states a $t_X $-vanishing theorem and some properties of quandle coverings.
+In Section \ref{SS4j3out}, we will investigate the homomorphism $\Theta_X$ in terms of relative bordism groups, and complete the proof.
+We will fix notation throughout this section.